subconsciousnetwork/ObservableStore/README.md

 Ok, now that we have everything we need to map from the parent domain to the child domain, let's integrate the child view with the parent view.

-We call the `store.viewStore(get:tag:)` method to create a scoped ViewStore from our store, and pass it the appropriate cursor functions.
+We call the `store.viewStore(get:tag:)` method to create a scoped ViewStore from our store and pass it the appropriate cursor functions.

 ```swift
 struct ContentView: View {